 > Cycling to work, your ultimate commuting kit list

-On average, UK car owners are spending £3,800 per year just to keep their cars running.
-With increases in insurance premiums and vehicle excise duty (VED), plus the fact it can cost hundreds of pounds for a basic car service at the garage, owning and running a car is undoubtedly expensive.
+On average, UK car owners spend £3,800 per year just to keep their cars running.
+With increases in insurance premiums and vehicle excise duty (VED), plus the fact that it can cost hundreds of pounds for a basic service at the garage, owning and running a car is undoubtedly expensive.
 Imagine if you could swap out just a few days of driving to work a week for riding, and how much that could save you on fuel, parking and wear and tear costs.

 Should everyone commute by bike?